AdobeDocs/marketo-learn.en/help/engagement-maps/engagement-map-nested-campaign.md

 ---
 title: Engagement map nested campaigns
-description: Decipher interconnected and deeply nested campaigns to gain better visibility into the entire customer journey using Engagement Map.
+description: Learn how to decipher interconnected and deeply nested campaigns to gain better visibility into the entire customer journey using Engagement Map.
 feature: Smart Campaigns
 role: User
 level: Beginner